 LLB106 Criminal Law

 This core unit introduces you to the criminal law of Queensland.
-Knowledge of criminal law offences and defences/excuses is essential for understanding the type of behaviour that is permitted by the state.
-Criminal law content knowledge is required for your admission to legal practice.
+Knowledge of criminal law offences and defences/excuses is essential for understanding the type of behaviour that is prohibited by the state.
+Criminal law content knowledge is required for your admission to legal practice and this unit satisfies the Priestly requirements for criminal law.

 LLB107 Statutory Interpretation